-The spatial arrangement of suitable habitats influences species movement and dispersal, and therefore the spread of invasions (With, 2002; Holdenrieder, 2004; Jeger, 2007).
+The spatial arrangement of suitable habitats influences species movement and dispersal, and therefore the spread of invasions (With, 2002; Holdenrieder, 2004; Jeger, 2007; Crespo-Pérez et al 2011).
 Margosian et al. (2009) showed a general relationship between the overall connectivity of an agricultural landscape (abundance and configuration of land use types) and the probability of spread of introduced crop diseases or insect pests.
 With (2004) showed that spread is actually a result of the interaction between species dispersal characteristics and landscape structure, and that an invader with local dispersal characteristics is more likely to spread across a landscape formed by compact clusters of suitable habitats, whereas an invader with greater dispersal ability is more likely to spread across a more patchy landscape.
 More recent work has highlighted the non-linear nature of this relationship.
 For example, Skelsey et al. (2013a, b) showed that spread is maximized at an intermediate scale of landscape grain size relative to the dispersal abilities of a species.
 The phenomenon, which they termed the Dispersal Scaling Hypothesis (DSH), reflects the trade–off between the increasing benefits of larger patches (equating to more dispersers) and the increasing costs of dispersing over long distances in landscapes of increasing grain size (Skelsey et al. 2013b).
 This new understanding of the influence of landscape structure on pest distribution and dynamics has led to further ecological modelling studies to evaluate its potential application to practical pest management (e.g. Papaix et al. 2014).
 However, these studies tend to ignore the economic aspects of management.
-Linking economic models of optimal control with ecological models of spread has been identified as one of the key challenges in the modelling of plant diseases (Cunniffe et al. 2015).
+Farmers will need to know the extent to which any benefits they may obtain by modifying the cropping pattern on their farm, in terms of reducing the risk of invasion, will be offset by the increase in production costs associated with more dispersed crops.
+Linking economic models of control with ecological models of spread has been identified as one of the key challenges in the modelling of plant diseases (Cunniffe et al. 2015).

 Although landscape patchiness as a management tool to reduce the impact of invasive species has attracted the interest of landscape ecologists and modellers relatively recently, landscapes have a long history of change as a consequence of various ecological, economic, cultural and historic reasons.
-Taking the UK as an illustration, Robinson and Sutherland (2002) state that farming practices in the UK became more intensive in the post-war period, with a large reduction in landscape diversity: since 1945, there has been a 65% decline in the number of farms, a 77% decline in farm labour and an almost fourfold increase in yield.
+Taking the UK as an illustration, Robinson and Sutherland (2002) state that farming practices in the UK became more intensive in the post-war period, with a large reduction in landscape diversity: since 1945, there has been a 65% decline in the number of farms, an increase in farm size, a 77% decline in farm labour and an almost fourfold increase in yield.
 Increased specialization has occurred with an increased use of machinery which has made operations quicker and more efficient.
-Other factors affecting a reduction in landscape diversity and biodiversity include the removal of half of the hedgerow stock (to facilitate the use of machinery), changes in rotation, the increased use of pesticides (that reduced the need for non-cereal crops to prevent pest build-up), and an increase in field size (Robinson and Sutherland 2002).
-At the global level, land consolidation programs and land reform policies, provides us with another illustration of active management of rural landscapes in order to reduce excessive fragmentation of agricultural holdings (e.g. Gajendra and Gopal, 2005; Miranda, et al. 2006; Sklenicka, 2006; Gopal and Ganjendra, 2008; Pasakarnis and Maliene, 2010; Huang et al., 2011; Demetriou et al. 2012; Lisec et al. 2014; Sayilan 2014).
-The small size and irregular shape of the land parcels, and the large potential distance between parcels which sometime even lack road access increase the costs of labour and other inputs, lead to reductions in farmers’ income, and deprive land of significant investment (e.g. Dijk 2003, Niroula and Thapa 2005).
-Land consolidation involves redistributing land ownership, so that individual farmers own fewer, larger, more compact and more contiguous land parcels of the same or similar crops.
+Other factors affecting a reduction in landscape diversity and biodiversity include the increase in overall field size by the removal of half of the hedgerow stock (to facilitate the use of machinery), the increased use of pesticides (that reduce the need for non-cereal crops to prevent pest build-up), and changes in rotation patterns (Robinson and Sutherland 2002).
+At the global level, land consolidation programs and land reform policies, provides us with another illustration of longer-term changes in the management of rural landscapes that have acted to reduce the fragmentation of agricultural holdings (e.g. Dijk 2003; Gajendra and Gopal, 2005; Niroula and Thapa 2005; Miranda, et al. 2006; Sklenicka, 2006; Gopal and Ganjendra, 2008; Pasakarnis and Maliene, 2010; Huang et al., 2011; Demetriou et al. 2012; Lisec et al. 2014; Sayilan 2014).